Lifetime of bimerons and antibimerons in two-dimensional magnets: RESULTS

 \subsection{I. Soliton lifetimes}

-For a quantitative analysis of soliton properties under a magnetic field-induced canting of the FM background, we start by their field-dependent size.
-While the $m_z$-component induced by the competition between MAE and Zeeman-interaction (see Eq.~(\ref{eq:background_mz})) is shown in Fig.~\ref{fig:lifetime}(a), the evolution of the soliton size is displayed in Fig.~\ref{fig:lifetime}(b).
+For a quantitative analysis of soliton properties under a magnetic field-induced canting of the FM background, we start with their field-dependent size.
+The evolution of the soliton size is displayed in Fig.~\ref{fig:lifetime}(b).
 Here, it can be observed that bimerons and antibimerons are degenerate in size at zero field, but this degeneracy is lifted for $B_z>0~$T. In particular, we observe that solitons with $Q=-1$ grow in size, while those with $Q=1$ shrink.
 These numerical results are in perfect agreement with the theoretical prediction in Fig.~\ref{fig:bimeron_skyrmion_transformation}, where the splitting is linked to differences in response to DMI.